 Preparations prior to admission

-Once a decision is made regarding your Gallbladder stone surgery, its date and time, the surgical team contacts the Operation Theatre incharge to fix the timing of surgery.
-The OT incharge also update the anesthetist doctor regarding the date and time of surgery.
-The surgeon will also give a call to the anesthetist to discuss what surgery is planned, what is expected during the surgery.
-The anesthetist would like to know at this stage wether the pateitent is having any medication condition, which would need further invetigation or optimisation with medicatiosn prior to surgery.
-In situation where such is the case, your surgeon will advise you to do so and that may need to delay the surgery if needed.
+Once a decision is made regarding your Gallbladder stone surgery, its date and time, the surgical team contacts the Operation Theatre in charge to fix the timing of surgery.
+The OT in charge also updates the anaesthetist doctor regarding the date and time of surgery.
+The surgeon will also give a call to the anaesthetist to discuss what surgery is planned, what is expected during the surgery.
+The anaesthetist would like to know at this stage whether the patient is having any medication condition, which would need further investigation or optimisation with medicatiosn prior to surgery.
+In a situation where such is the case, your surgeon will advise you to do so and that may need to delay the surgery if needed.

-The OT incharge will make sure that the instruments are properly sterilized prior to your surgery, all the devices are working properly and all the materials needed for surgery are awailable in the OT during the surgery.
+The OT in charge will make sure that the instruments are properly sterilized prior to your surgery, all the devices are working properly and all the materials needed for surgery are available in the OT during the surgery.

 What happens when you get admitted

-Once you get admitted, the doctor on duty will check all your investigations and your surgeons instructions.
+Once you get admitted, the doctor on duty will check all your investigations and your surgeon’s instructions.
 The doctor will also ensure that you have not had food and water since 6 hours prior to the scheduled time of surgery.
 Then he/she will call your surgeon and update him regarding your admission and all your prior investigations.
-You surgeon will also be updated reagding your current temperature, pulse, blood pressure, sugars.
-With advice from your surgeon, the on duty doctors will get the remaining investigations like ECG, blood test and X ray.
+You surgeon will also be updated regarding your current temperature, pulse, blood pressure, sugars.
+With advice from your surgeon, the on-duty doctors will get the remaining investigations like ECG, blood test and X-ray.

 The anaesthetist doctor will also be updated regarding your admission, your prior and recent investigation reports.
 Preparation of your surgery site is done by shaving the necessary part.
 Your consent for surgery will be taken at this time.
-While doing all this, the doctor on duty will try to calm down the nerves of patient and their dear ones.
-Every one in the hospital is aware of you anxiety prior to surgery.
+While doing all this, the doctor on duty will try to calm down the nerves of the patient and their dear ones.
+Everyone in the hospital is aware of your anxiety prior to surgery.

 What happens in the operation theater before you are given anesthesia